broadinstitute/cromwell/README.md

 * Network File System
 * Distributed file system

-### Sample Wdl
+### Sample WDL
-Next, create a Wdl, and it's json input like so:
+Next, create a WDL, and its json input like so:

 ```wdl
 task sparkjob_with_yarn_cluster {